Everything You Need to Know About Olive Oil

 Research has also shown that olive oil may contribute to weight management.
 The fats in olive oil increase satiety, helping you feel full longer, which may prevent overeating and promote healthy weight loss.
 Moreover, its consumption in moderation may help regulate blood sugar levels and promote insulin sensitivity, further supporting weight management goals.

 When incorporated into a Mediterranean diet, olive oil has been linked to increased longevity and a lower risk of chronic diseases.
+Increased olive oil consumption has been associated with a lower risk of chronic diseases and improved weight management.
 Studies show that people who consume higher amounts of olive oil, along with plant-based foods, have lower rates of heart disease, stroke, and cancer.

 Culinary Uses of Olive Oil